POTSDAM The village is seeking contractors to build a jet fuel pump at the Potsdam Municipal Airport.

 The village decided to delay the project long enough to secure state funding.
 Now that a grant has been received, work will move forward.

 The LifeNet medical helicopter stationed at the airport is expected to be a regular customer.
 It now has to fill its tank in Massena, Ogdensburg or Burlington, Vt.

 There are other regular airport users who would likely purchase jet fuel if it were available, according to Mr. Fenton.

 Weve got three or four local people who use the airport right now, who could use that, he said.

 In other business, the board unanimously approved raising the cost to rent land at the airport from 39 to 40 cents per square foot.

 Airport land is leased to individuals who build and maintain their own hangars.
-This decision will not bring in much money for the village, according to Mr. Fenton, but is the first step in what likely will be a series of gradual price increases.
+This decision will not bring in much money for the village, according to Mr. Fenton, but is the first step in what will likely be a series of gradual price increases.

 Theyre undervalued now, he said.
 Were just trying to gradually raise those up, so theres not sticker shock.

 This does not affect the hangars owned by the village, such as the one occupied by LifeNet.
 Rent for these is charged separately, at a higher rate.